giladnah/hailo-CLIP/community_projects/README.md

 ## 2. Review the Clip Application Documentation

-Familiarize yourself with the basic pipeline by reading the documentation [here](../README.md).
+Familiarize yourself with the Clip Application by reading the documentation [here](../README.md).

 ---